Kris Kobach: Trump’s Darth Vader of Voter Suppression

 Crosscheck on Steroids

-The Commission is Crosscheck on steroids, now fueled by the power of the Presidency.
+Kobach’s Voter Commission is Crosscheck on steroids, now fueled by the power of the Presidency.
 It is likely to be used to justify further voter suppression in upcoming elections.

 If Trump and Republicans used voter suppression to steal the 2016 election, there’s reason to be even more worried about its effect on elections in 2018 and 2020.